-A laneway at TaiSan, GuangDong Province, Southern China
+A vibrant door in TaiSan, Guangdong Province, Southern China

-Magical Southern China, our ancestral village in Taishan (台山风情)
+Magical Southern China, my mother’s ancestral village in Taishan (台山风情)

 Our village in TaiShan, GuangDong Province